 The tale of the Boyd Massacre; an act of bone-chilling cannibalism perhaps the worst to occur since the Aztec Empire

-Subjects of Europe’s Empires saw the world beyond Europe as one inhabited by varieties of savage.
-In the most exotic corner of the world lurid images of Pacific islanders as fierce cannibals remained in the European conscience well into the 20th Century.
+The subjects of Europe’s empires often saw the world beyond as one inhabited by varieties of savage, and in the most exotic corner of the world the image of Pacific islanders as fierce cannibals remained in the European conscience well into the 20th Century.

 For intrepid European sailors in the Age of Discovery, a voyage across the vast Pacific only sporadically revealed specks of land on the horizon, but these would expand into verdant, comely refuges for sore-eyed sailors once they drew near.
 But locals might also appear, stocky and erect, the whites of their eyes clear to see.
 The ship would launch its tender ashore to trade for supplies and a taste of terra firma.

-But there was always the risk of a bloody outcome – if the mariners outstayed their welcome or committed some offence, they might be forced into a frantic retreat back to their ship under a hail of stones and spears.
+There was always the risk of a bloody outcome; the mariners might outstay their welcome; they might commit some offence; they might be forced into a lung-busting retreat back to their ship under a hail of stones and spears.

 If those mariners were not fleet of foot or fast enough with the trigger they could be killed and even butchered and turned to ‘long pig’ – the euphemistic term for human meat.
-On islands such as Fiji it was the supreme act of dominance to consume a defeated foe and these islanders’ notoriety mushroomed with the tales of their cannibalism.
+On islands such as Fiji it was the supreme act of dominance to consume a defeated foe.
+These islanders’ notoriety mushroomed with the tales of their cannibalism.

-These Pacific islanders were explorers themselves, and crossed the sea in their large canoes to settle the world’s last remaining major uninhabited landmass in the 13th/14th Century.
+They were once explorers themselves, and crossed the sea in their large canoes to settle the world’s last remaining major uninhabited landmass in the 13th/14th Century.
 That landmass came to be called New Zealand, and those people came to be the Maori people – some of the Pacific’s most violent and cannibalistic of all.

 It was to this backdrop that a ship set sail for New Zealand in December, 1809.
-That enterprise was destined to end in an even more gruesome feast of human flesh in December, 1809.
+That enterprise was destined to end in an even more gruesome feast of human flesh.

 The Boyd was a 400 tonne brigantine with a Captain John Thompson at the helm.
 She was transporting passengers, including ex-convicts, plus women and children from the fledgling colony of Australia to New Zealand, and the plan was to return with some kauri spars – wooden poles much prized for use for ship’s rigging.
 There were 70 souls on board.